aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-charts/setting-chart-wall/_index.md

 ChartWall wallDto = new ChartWall();
 wallDto.FillFormat = new SolidFill() { Color = "#77CEF9" };
-ChartWall response = TestUtils.SlidesApi.SetChartWall("MyPresentation.pptx", slideIndex, shapeIndex,
+ChartWall response = api.SetChartWall("MyPresentation.pptx", slideIndex, shapeIndex,
                 ChartWallType.BackWall, wallDto);

 Console.WriteLine("The color of the back wall has been updated.");